$41.98 - $68.83 Hourly

 DSHS ESH Registered Nurse 2

 Want to know more about Eastern State Hospital?
-Click on the videos below to meet staff, take a virtual tour, and explore your career.
+Click on the video below to meet staff, take a virtual tour, and explore your career.

 Some of what you'll do: